 Collect Payment and Process Order

-Complete your test order process by collecting any payment as needed, then click Complete Order from your Admin Area.
+Complete your test order process by collecting payment, then click Complete Order from your Admin Area.